arielbs1991/es6-hw/README.md

     ## Contributing

-    a
+    joe's class activitie

     ## Tests

-    a
+    great question, we'll learn that soon

     ## Questions

-    If you have any questions, please reach out to me at a, or find me at https://github.com/undefined
+    If you have any questions, please reach out to me at arielbs1991@gmail.con, or find me at https://github.com/undefined